norcalbiostat/prof_website/content/authors/admin/_index.md

 ---

-When I'm not on campus, typically i'm growing :carrot::ear_of_rice::tomato::eggplant::green_apple: for my family, out adventuring with my :dog:🧔:poodle: , or getting some :video_game::game_die::books: time in.
+When I'm not on campus, typically i'm growing :carrot::ear_of_rice::tomato::eggplant::green_apple: for my family, out adventuring with my :dog:🧔🐕 , or getting some :video_game::game_die::books: time in.

 Campus life consists of:

 * [Teaching](#teaching) the next generation of Scientists how to harness the power of Statistics and Data in a responsible and ethical manner.
-* Providing Statistical consulting and analytical support for many [projects](#projects) on and off campus.
+* Providing Statistical consulting and analytical support for many projects on and off campus through the [Wildcat Data Hub](https://datascience.csuchico.edu/datahub)
 * Supporting students in their academic adventures through intensive advising and [research](/students).
+* Providing Research support for the [Center of Healthy Communities](https://chcchicostate.org/)
 * Leading the [Data Science Initative (DSI)](https://datascience.csuchico.edu/) to develop Data Science capacity on our campus.